Dating Advice

 The reframe that changes everything is this: you are not trying to change who you are.
 You are trying to learn how to express who you are.
 The thoughts, humor, warmth, and personality are already in there.
 What is missing is the bridge between what you think and what comes out of your mouth when someone is standing in front of you.

 Building that bridge takes practice.
-Not theory.
-Not motivation.
-Not another Reddit thread about confidence.
-Actual practice, where you say things out loud and see what happens.
+Not theory, not motivation, not another Reddit thread about confidence.
+Actual practice where you say things out loud and see what happens.

 Practice before the moments that matter